Skip to content

 This sections lists proposed work items on the COCONUT-SVSM core parts.

-The current COCONUT kernel uses the standard Rust allocator interface.
-This comes with implicit panics on allocations failures and only supports one backend allocator.
+The COCONUT kernel uses the standard Rust allocator interface.
+This comes with implicit panics on allocation failures and only supports one backend allocator.
 A panic on a memory allocation failure is not acceptable in a kernel environment so a conversion to a better allocator interface is required.
-The interface needs to return an errors for allocation failures.
+The interface needs to return errors for allocation failures.

 The COCONUT kernel currently uses a direct map of VMPL0 physical memory.
 The direct map is contrary to the isolation goals of COCONUT-SVSM and should be removed in order to increase security of the overall architecture and achieve actual isolation.